FireBlinkLTD/keycloak-security-gateway/README.md

 ### Online Verification

 Slow, as every request will be verified with Keycloak, however guarantees that if session get revoked - user will not have access to application any longer.

+## Troubleshooting

+### User has role, but still could not access resource.

+Make sure client has all the necessary roles included in the scope, or "Full Scope Allowed" toggle is turned on.